 How secure is NordVPN?

+However, while this it's now a long time ago, Nord's 2018 server hack is still a blot on its copybook that industry professionals and Redditors with elephantine memories recall.
 Blamed on a ‘third-party data center,’ a single Finnish NordVPN server was compromised.
 There’s no data on who or what was affected, but it was made through a compromised account at the data center, which was subsequently terminated.
 You can read more about the NordVPN hack here.

 In the aftermath, NordVPN kept quiet and didn’t announce the issue until about six months later – bad – but took steps like upgrading every server so they run on RAM only – good.

-What’s more, NordVPN has also recently had its Android app certified by the ioXt Alliance, meaning low-level features have been thoroughly tested and proven secure.
+What’s more, NordVPN has also recently had its Android VPN app certified by the ioXt Alliance, meaning low-level features have been thoroughly tested and proven secure.

 Does NordVPN keep logs?